mdigi/overthewire/README.md

-# Krypton
+# overthewire
-Jupyter notebook with python code to solve krypton levels for overthewire.org
+Solutions to overthewire